tylerjwhitts/tjwhitts.github.io/about.md

 permalink: /about/
 ---

-I am a current Physics Masters of Philosophy student at the University of Adelaide.
-I am an experimental condense matter physicist numerically modelling the g-factor and spin-orbit properties of InAs nanowires.
-My interests include  semiconducting qubits, spin qubits, topological qubits, InAs, Si, quantum computing, spin-orbit coupling, tight-binding and cryogenic measuremetns.
+I am a recent Physics Masters of Philosophy graduate from the University of Adelaide.
+I am interested in many-body systems such as semiconductors and superconductors and the quantum phenomena they exhibit when confined to the nanoscale.
+My recent work includes numerically modelling the effective g-factor and spin-orbit interactions in InAs nanowires.
+I also have a passion for optimising workflows whether that be for personal use or to stream line group projects.

 ### Contact me